 A brute force attack, where the login for a site is attacked with a systematic password hack, is hard to protect against but with a secure password (one that used no familiar words and a mix of symbols, letters, numbers), the hacker will have to work harder to penetrate your system.
 Also, try to limit the number of users that have access.
 If someone doesn’t need access and will not be updating the site, don’t give them access.

 4. Install the WordFence plugin.

 This free plugin has so many features that I can’t list them all here.
-For a very basic explanation, WordFence provides high-quality firewall and malware protection for your WordPress website and you should have it on your site.
+For an extremely basic explanation, WordFence provides high-quality firewall and malware protection for your WordPress website, and you should have it on your site.
 Setting this plugin up puts into place a huge roadblock to anyone or anything wanting to cause harm to your site.
 Get it here: https://wordpress.org/plugins/wordfence/

 There is nothing worse than trying to regain control of a severely hacked website however, if it does happen to you and the above steps do not reverse the damage to a perfect state, it is not the end of the world.
 The server on which your site resides should be* backed up on a regular basis and can be restored by your server provider* to a previous day/week for a small charge.

 As always, however, a pinch of prevention is worth a full pound of cure.

 - If your web server provider does not backup at least three times a week, then it is imperative that you find a new provider.
 Security of your website is paramount.

 - A server provider such as Digital Pacific, NetRegistry, WebCentral, etc. provides the space where your website lives.
 It is generally different from your Internet Service Provider (ISP) that connects your business to the internet.